Cost of LivingUpdated March 2026

 LowNational avg: $250High

 Short construction seasons compress demand into six to eight months, which can mean premium pricing in spring and summer.
 In Evansville, that climate reality intersects with an economy built on a farm-to-factory economy where the cost of living stays low because the land is flat, the lots are big, and the commutes are short.
-The result for utility costs is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for utility costs is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $40K frames what's affordable — and what isn't.

 What Matters Most